Ring-tailed lemur: Social systems

-Troops are classified as multi-male groups, with a matriline as the core group.
+Ring-tailed lemurs live in groups known as "troops," which are classified as multi-male groups, with a matriline as the core group.
 As with most lemurs, females socially dominate males in all circumstances, including feeding priority.
 Dominance is enforced by lunging, chasing, cuffing, grabbing and biting.
 Young females do not always inherit their mother's rank and young males leave the troop between three and five years of age.
 Both sexes have separate dominance hierarchies; females have a distinct hierarchy while male rank is correlated with age.
 Each troop has one to three central, high-ranking adult males who interact with females more than other group males and lead the troop procession with high-ranking females.
 Recently transferred males, old males or young adult males that have not yet left their natal group are often lower ranking.
 Staying at the periphery of the group they tend to be marginalized from group activity.

 For males, social structure changes can be seasonal.
-During the six-month period between December and May a few males immigrate between groups.
+During the six-month period between December and May a few males migrate between groups.
 Established males transfer on average every 3.5 years, although young males may transfer approximately every 1.4 years.
 Group fission occurs when groups get too large and resources become scarce.

 In the mornings the ring-tailed lemur sunbathes to warm itself.
 It faces the sun sitting in what is frequently described as a "sun-worshipping" posture or lotus position.
 However, it sits with its legs extended outward, not cross-legged, and will often support itself on nearby branches.
 Sunning is often a group activity, particularly during the cold mornings.
 At night, troops will split into sleeping parties huddling closely together to keep warm.

 Despite being quadrupedal the ring-tailed lemur can rear up and balance on its hind legs, usually for aggressive displays.
-When threatened the ring-tailed lemur may jump in the air and strike out with its short nails and sharp upper canine teeth in a behaviour termed jump fighting.
+When threatened, the ring-tailed lemur may jump in the air and strike out with its short nails and sharp upper canine teeth in a behavior termed jump fighting.
 This is extremely rare outside of the breeding season when tensions are high and competition for mates is intense.
-Other aggressive behaviours include a threat-stare, used to intimidate or start a fight, and a submissive gesture known as pulled-back lips.
+Other aggressive behaviors include a threat-stare, used to intimidate or start a fight, and a submissive gesture known as pulled-back lips.

 Border disputes with rival troops occur occasionally and it is the dominant female's responsibility to defend the troop's home range.
 Agonistic encounters include staring, lunging approaches and occasional physical aggression, and conclude with troop members retreating toward the center of the home range.